TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 3.  `### CUSTOM SECTION HEADING`: A custom section that contains some of the main content of the lesson.
 Replace the `CUSTOM SECTION HEADING` text with a proper section heading and the `CUSTOM SECTION CONTENT.` text with your own content, then add any additional custom sections. **If the lesson does not have any custom sections, remove this entire section from the lesson.**

-4.  `### Assignment`: A numbered list of external resources the user must read or watch in order to fully complete the lesson.
-Each resource should include some brief text that further informs the user on why it is included in the assignment or what purpose it serves.
-When necessary, a resource should also explicitly state any instructions that should be followed.
-Examples of instructions can include (but aren't limited to) a specific section the user should read, whether the user should complete any exercises within the resource, and whether the user should redirect themselves to additional links within the resource.
+4.  `### Assignment`: A numbered list of external resources the user must read or watch, or practical exercises the user must complete (such as our exercise repos), in order to fully complete the lesson.

+    Each assignment item should include some brief text that further informs the user on why it is included in the assignment or what purpose it serves.
+When necessary, an assignment item should also explicitly state any instructions that should be followed.
+Examples of instructions can include (but aren't limited to) a specific section the user should read, whether the user should complete any specific exercises, and whether the user should redirect themselves to additional links within the resource.

-    Replace the `A RESOURCE ITEM.` text with your own text and a link to the resource, then add any additional numbered resource items.
-The assignment should ideally have no more than 3-5 resource items. **If the lesson does not have an assignment, remove this entire section from the lesson.**
+    Replace the `A RESOURCE OR EXERCISE ITEM.` text with your own text and a link to the resource or exercise (or any applicable instructions if an exercise isn't external), then add any additional numbered assignment items.
+The lesson should ideally have no more than 3-5 assignment items (reading several sections on a web page or completing a folder of 5 exercises would be considered a single assignment item). **If the lesson does not have an assignment, remove this entire section from the lesson.**

-    If a resource includes any instructions, replace the `AN INSTRUCTION ITEM` text with a single instruction, then add any additional bulleted instruction items.
-If a user should only read specific sections within a resource, each individual section to be read should be its own bulleted instruction item. **If an assignment item does not have any instructions, remove the bulleted `AN INSTRUCTION ITEM` text from it.**
+    If an assignment item includes any instructions, replace the `AN INSTRUCTION ITEM` text with a single instruction, then add any additional bulleted instruction items.
+If a user should only read specific sections within a resource or complete only specific exercises, each individual section to be read/exercise to be completed should be its own bulleted instruction item. **If an assignment item does not have any instructions, remove the bulleted `AN INSTRUCTION ITEM` text from it.**

-5.  `### Practice`: A numbered list of practice items that the user must do in order to fully complete the lesson.
-This can involve following a tutorial, revisiting an older project, completing exercises in one of our exercise repos, and so on.

-    Replace the `A PRACTICE ITEM` text with instructions for what exactly the user must do, as well as a link when necessary.
-Then add any additional numbered practice items. **If the lesson does not have any practice, remove this entire section from the lesson.**

-    If a practice item only requires certain tasks within it to be completed, replace the `A TASK ITEM` text with a single task, then add any additional task items.
-Each individual task to be completed within a practice item should be its own bulleted task item. **If a practice item does not have any specific tasks to be completed, remove the bulleted `A TASK ITEM` text from it.**

-6.  `### Knowledge Check`: A bulleted list of specific questions that a user should be able to answer on their own after reading the lesson and completing any assignment or practice.
+5.  `### Knowledge Check`: A bulleted list of specific questions that a user should be able to answer on their own after reading the lesson and completing any assignment or practice.
 A knowledge check should only link either to a section within the lesson (either with a Heading 3 `###` or Heading 4 `####`, or by wrapping text in a `<span>` element with an `id` attribute) or a resource previously linked to in the lesson.
 This link should help users review the necessary material in order to answer the knowledge check without requiring them to re-read the entire lesson.

     Replace the `A KNOWLEDGE CHECK URL` text with the actual link to the section/resource and the `A KNOWLEDGE CHECK QUESTION.` text with your own question/problem that the user should be able to answer/solve.
 Then add any additional bulleted knowledge check items.
 The lesson should ideally have no more than 7 knowledge checks, but this number might vary by lesson **If the lesson does not have a knowledge check, remove this entire section from the lesson.**